farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 ## Archeological Sites

 Taxila's archeological sites contain several stupas (sacred burial mounds) and Buddhist monasteries.
-One of the most interesting ones is _**Dharmarajika Stupa**_, located just a few minutes east of the Taxila Museum.
+One of the most interesting is _**Dharmarajika Stupa**_, located just a few minutes east of the Taxila Museum.

 ![Dharmarajika Stupa and Monastery](/media/blog/taxila/dharmarajika.jpg)